distillpub/post--growing-ca/README.md

 Fork and rename, or simply copy this repository.

+### First time setup

+Clone your fork or copy of this repository: `git clone …`

+[Install `npm` (Node Packet Manager)](https://docs.npmjs.com/getting-started/installing-node#installing-npm-from-the-nodejs-site).
+If you're on a Mac and have `brew`: `brew install node` will do the job.

+`cd post--example` into the root directory of this project.

-First time setup: `npm run install` to install dependencies.
+`npm run install` to install dependencies.

 Your article text is in `src/index.ejs`.

-Writing: `npm run dev` to run a development server that autoreloads when you make changes.
+Execute `npm run dev` to run a development server that autoreloads when you make changes to the article.
 Visit [localhost:8080/index.html](localhost:8080/index.html) for a hot-reloading preview of the article.

 Components are in `src`.
 The `.html` files are [svelte](https://svelte.technology/guide) components, the `.js` files are compilation endpoints that are also defined in `webpack.config.js`.
 These compiled endpoints are then consumed by hand authored `.ejs` files in `src`.